2 Material accounting policies

 2.2 Use of estimates

-The preparation of the financial statements in conformity with Ind AS requires management to make estimates and assumptions that affect the reported amount of assets and liabilities and disclosure of contingent liabilities on the date of the financial statements and the reported amount of income and expenses for the period.
-Management believes that the estimates made in the preparation of financial statements are prudent and reasonable.
+in the preparation of financial statements are prudent and reasonable.
 Actual results could differ from those estimates.
-Any revisions to accounting estimates are recognised prospectively in current and future periods.
+Any revisions to accounting estimates are recognized prospectively in current and future periods.
 Application of accounting policies that require critical accounting estimates involving complex and subjective judgments and the use of assumptions in these financial statements have been disclosed in Note 2.2.1.

 2.2.1 Critical accounting estimates

-a Income taxes
+a) Income taxes

 The Company's major tax jurisdiction is India.
 Significant judgments are involved in determining the provision for income taxes, including amount expected to be paid / recovered for uncertain tax positions.
 Also refer to Note 2.9.

-b Property, plant and equipment
+b) Property, plant and equipment

 The charge in respect of periodic depreciation is derived after determining an estimate of an asset's expected useful life and the expected residual value at the end of its life.
 The useful lives and residual values of the Company's assets are determined by management at the time the asset is acquired, and are reviewed periodically, including at each financial year end.
 The lives are based on historical experience with similar assets as well as anticipation of future events, which may impact their life, such as changes in technology.

-c Leases
+c) Leases

-The Company evaluates if an arrangement qualifies to be a lease as per the requirements of Ind AS 116 and identification of lease requires significant judgement.
+The Company evaluates if an arrangement qualifies to be a lease as per the requirements of Ind AS 116 and identification of lease requires significant judgment.
 Ind AS 116 additionally requires lessees to determine the lease term as the non-cancellable period of lease adjusted with any option to extend or terminate the lease, if the use of such option is reasonably certain.
 The Company makes an assessment on the expected lease term on a lease-by-lease basis and thereby assesses whether it is reasonably certain that any options to extend or terminate the contract will be exercised.
 In evaluating the lease term, the Company considers factors such as any significant leasehold improvements undertaken over the lease term, costs relating to the termination of the lease and the importance of the underlying asset to the Company's operations taking into account the location of the underlying asset and the availability of suitable alternatives.
 The lease term in the future periods is reassessed to ensure the lease term reflects the current economic circumstances.

 2.3 Revenue recognition